Cray-HPE/docs-csm/operations/resiliency/Recreate_StatefulSet_Pods_on_Another_Node.md

     vault       cray-vault-etcd-mx8qc596t9                 1/1     Running        0    5d18h   10.47.0.23    ncn-w001   <none>  <none>
     ```

-3. Delete the StatefulSet pod in a `Terminating` state.
+1. Delete the StatefulSet pod in a `Terminating` state.

     The StatefulSet \(the controller\) will recreate the pod on a working node when the pod or the node it sits on is deleted.
 The command below assumes the pod is located on the downed node and is currently in a `Terminating` state.

     ```bash
-    ncn-w001# kubectl delete pod -n NAMESPACE POD_NAME --force --grace-period 0
+    ncn-mw# kubectl delete pod -n NAMESPACE POD_NAME --force --grace-period 0
     ```

     For example:

     ```bash
-    ncn-w001# kubectl delete pod -n vault cray-vault-0 --force --grace-period 0
+    ncn-mw# kubectl delete pod -n vault cray-vault-0 --force --grace-period 0
     ```

-    The StatefulSet will then recreate cray-vault-0 on a node that is in `Ready` state.
+    The StatefulSet will then recreate `cray-vault-0` on a node that is in `Ready` state.